AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

 To trigger your Lambda function synchronously, you can use AWS SDK or integrate it into workflows using AWS Step Functions.
 But for now, you will simulate a synchronous invocation with test events, just as you did previously:
 1. Go to your S3 bucket and upload the dataset [`reviews_Musical_Instruments_5.json.zip`](../data/reviews_Musical_Instruments_5.json.zip).
 2. Modify the code of Lambda function you created earlier so that it acts as a data preprocessing script, similar to the one used in your processing jobs.
 Alternatively, you can upload [code.zip](./code.zip) provided to override your Lambda function's code.
 Simply select *Upload from* → *.zip file* and upload the file.
 Note that the name of the Python file containing the function handler must be `lambda_function.py`, not any name.\
 If you decide to implement your own Lambda function, remember to properly define `lambda_handler` function, as your Lambda function will only execute this function.
-Moreover, the code should get the S3 location of the raw dataset extracted from the `event` argument, which will be explained later, and should directly upload training set and testing set into your S3 bucket.
+If needed, you can include helper functions in your code.
+Moreover, your code should directly download the raw dataset using its S3 location extracted from the `event` argument, which will be explained later, and should directly upload training set and testing set into your S3 bucket.
+These actions requires you to work with AWS SDK for Python, i.e. [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 Lastly, Lambda function restricts your file operations within the local directory `/tmp/`.
 Hence, all files created, downloaded, or extracted must be in this folder.
 <p align="center"><img src="img/upload-code.png" width="80%"></p>

 3. Go to *Configuration* tab, select *General configuration* on the left sidebar.
 Then select *Edit* on the right.